tlswg/tls13-spec/draft-ietf-tls-tls13.md

 If a given secret is not available, then the 0-value consisting of a string of Hash.length zero bytes is used.
 Note that this does not mean skipping rounds, so if PSK is not in use Early Secret will still be HKDF-Extract(0, 0).
-For the computation of the binder_secret, the label is "external psk binder key" for external PSKs (those provisioned outside of TLS) and "res binder" for resumption PSKs (those provisioned as the resumption master secret of a previous handshake).
+For the computation of the binder_secret, the label is "ext binder" for external PSKs (those provisioned outside of TLS) and "res binder" for resumption PSKs (those provisioned as the resumption master secret of a previous handshake).
 The different labels prevent the substitution of one